Nanoparty/Hyper-Light/README.md

 *Finished*

 A simplistic and retro-styled game where 1-2 players control vehicles to navigate a limited size map.
-Players leave behind a colorful trail when they move and must attempt to dodge the other player's trial while trapping them with their own trail.
+Players leave behind a colorful trail when they move and must attempt to dodge the other player's trail while trapping them with their own trail.